khudgins/documentation/automation/overview/first_tier.rst

 Add First Tier
 --------------

-An enStratus tier is a component that can have services (software) tied to it.
+An Enstratius tier is a component that can have services (software) tied to it.
 The tier layer is where attributes such as minimum/maximum servers and scaling rules are set.

 In assembling the deployment, the first thing to do after creating the new deployment is